 Your Place of work

 We offer a salary in line with the market, which is based on your qualifications and professional experience.
-The collective agreement minimum salary for this position is 2.063,00 Euro gross per month on a full-time basis.
-Your actual salary will be overpaid in line with the market and is significantly higher than the collective agreement minimum salary.
+The collective agreement minimum salary for this position is 2.343,00 Euro gross per month on a full-time basis.
+Your actual salary will be overpaid in line with the market and is significantly higher than the minimum salary under the collective agreement.